 What are fingerprints?

-Fingerprints refer to the distinctive friction ridges pattern1 on our fingertips.
+Fingerprints refer to the distinctive friction ridges pattern on our fingertips.
 The pattern varies from person-to-person.

-Fingerprints develop as a result of the baby’s developing fingers pressing against the mother’s womb1.
-Fingerprints are usually of four different patterns – arch, simple loop, double loop, and whorl1.
+Fingerprints develop as a result of the baby’s developing fingers pressing against the mother’s womb.
+Fingerprints are usually of four different patterns – arch, simple loop, double loop, and whorl.

-Fingerprints find massive applications in the field of forensic science5, as they are more unique than our DNA.
-Besides, collecting fingerprints and analyzing them are also fairly inexpensive1.
+Fingerprints find massive applications in the field of forensic science, as they are more unique than our DNA.
+Besides, collecting fingerprints and analyzing them are also fairly inexpensive.